distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 ---
-title: "A response on the meanining of market capitalisation"
+title: "A response on the meaning of market capitalisation"
 layout: post
 date: 2022-10-25 00:00
 image: /assets/images/markdown.jpg